wiktordev/AppRTC-Kurento/readme.md

 ###Todo:
+- implement simple call response within browser use kurento one2one-call example
+- android version works on websocket only / port android project

 - login user (websocket session id + username) and get list of logged in users in android and
 - user calls another user from both sides
 - call user - receiver accept / cancel call